The Opportunity in Disruption:

 An interview with GlobalAutoIndustry.com

-In this interview, CMB Automotive Marketing director, Chris Bowers, gives his view on how disruption in automotive supply chain and the post-pandemic downturn, creates opportunity to reposition your brand and grow with continued marketing and communications.
+In this interview, CMB Automotive Marketing CEO, Chris Bowers, gives his view on how disruption in automotive supply chain and the post-pandemic downturn, creates opportunity to reposition your brand and grow with continued marketing and communications.

 Below follows a transcript of the interview but you can also listen to the 13 minute audio recording